yano3nora/reactpack/README.md

-React x Redux on Webpack.
+Webpack boilerplate for React x Redux with Redux Saga.
 ===

 ## Requirements